SassManMcGee/AITakeover-1985-/README.md

 https://ucf.qualtrics.com/jfe/form/SV_3gV5SwgTSycIgo6

-# Stimuli
+#### Stimuli

 Realism of AI icon will be based within a pictoral form as opposed to including any form of motion.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Hyper realistic human would be most optimally closest to a human in appearance while not being a true human picture.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Realistic humanoid would act as the control withiin this setting as most e-commerse sites utilize a cartoony realistic humanoid.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Cartoon-ish nonhuman will be the cute nonhuman avatar that is closest to toy-like.

+#### Measures

+GodSpeed Questionnaire

+SUS

+Trust

-# Procedure
+### Procedure

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Participants were verbally asked whether they consented to the present study.
 Once consent was obtained, participants were instructed to answer basic demographic information and prior attitudes towards AI.
 Following the questionnaires, participant were given the prompt for the task (as seen below):